lab-cosmo/sphericart/docs/src/index.rst

 `paper <https://arxiv.org/abs/2302.08381>`_.

 The core library is implemented in C++ (with OpenMP parallelism) and CUDA.
-It provides APIs for C, Python (NumPy), PyTorch and JAX.
-The torch and JAX implementations provide fast spherical harmonics evaluations on GPUs.
+It also provides APIs for C, Python (NumPy), PyTorch and JAX.
+The torch and JAX implementations provide fast spherical harmonics on GPUs.

 A native Julia package is also available.